 As it was, I was unhappy and lost in France.
 The winter had been dreadful and there were still months to go before the summer influx of clients, ie money.
 William was miserable at school.
 Bruce still hadn’t learnt any French.
 I had joined keep fit in the village and went along every week, and it was fun …. but I made no friends.
+A few superficial smiles and the odd bonjour only.
 There was nobody I could talk to.
-I felt completely bludgeoned, exhausted, and homesick.
+I felt completely bludgeoned, exhausted, lonely and homesick.

 I found a lawyer in La Rochelle